SiliconLabs/matter_extension/provision/README.md

 ### Device Terminal

-Logs have beed added to the SilabsDeviceAttestationCreds, to help verify if the attestation files are loaded correctly.
+Logs have been added to the SilabsDeviceAttestationCreds, to help verify if the attestation files are loaded correctly.
 The size and first eight bytes of CD, PAI, and DAC are printed and must match the contents of `cd.der`, `pai_cert.der`, and `dac.der`, respectively:
 ```